uom-hands-on-workshop/workshops/_sources/topics/purpose.md

 ## Purpose

-The hands-on workshops are designed to support university staff with the knowledge and tools to integrate generative AI into their teaching practices.
+The Introduction to Generative AI in Education Through Hands-on Workshops are designed to support university staff with the knowledge and tools to integrate generative AI into their teaching practices.
 This educational initiative aims to enhance AI literacy, foster innovation, and address ethical considerations in the use of responsible AI in the classroom.

 ## Target Audience